Ticker

 • "I have succeeded before - and I can succeed again and move forward."

-When you differentiate the setback with seeing it as temporary, rather than personal, it builds your confidence at a faster rate.
+When you differentiate the setback from seeing it as temporary, rather than personal, it builds your confidence at a faster rate.

 3.Assess What Went Wrong—Without Blame

 Every setback has a lesson.
-Instead of putting blame on others, take the time and really reflect honestly, and maybe even take the moment as constructively.
-Ask yourself:
+Instead of putting blame on others, take the time to really reflect honestly, and maybe even take the moment constructively.

 • What was outside of my control?